Leg pain is defined as a feeling of discomfort or uneasiness along with aching in the leg, varying from mild to severe intensity.

 - Physical examination – Including examination of joints, swelling, dislocation, gait, lymph nodes, movement etc

-- Blood test – Complete blood count, ESR, rheumatoid factor, uric acid.
+- Blood test – Complete blood count, ESR, rheumatoid factor, uric acid, CPK etc.

 - Microscopic examination – Of joint fluid or synovial fluid

-- MRI – To detect ligament rupture and other conditions
+- MRI – To detect ligament rupture, never compression, Avascular necrosis of femur head and other conditions

 - Other important investigations – venography – to diagnose deep vein thrombosis.